the1Riddle/the1Riddle/README.md

 <h2> 👋 Hi, I’m Elvis Otieno </h2>

 - 🔭I’m am currently enrolled in: ALX_Africa /Holberton School Curriculum/
-- 👀 I’m interested in Software Engineering
+- 👀 Interested in Software Engineering
-- 🌱 I’m currently learning Python concurrently with C
+- 🌱 I'm currently working on Python concurrently with C programming languages
-- 💞️ I’m looking to collaborate on any open-source project
+- 💞️ Looking to collaborate on any open-source project
-- 📫 How to reach me: elv.s.earl@gmail.com
+- 📫 You can reach me through my email at: elv.s.earl@gmail.com

 ## 📈 Some stats